lauracabtay/django-pokemon-crawler/README.md

 - Implement parallelised execution of the `update-pokemon-data` command (would increase speed of processing and make it more scalable).
 - Implementing deletions of Pokemons that don’t exist anymore (if this is a thing).
-- Handling exceptions in a less generic way.
 - Testing exceptions.
 - Implementing a small CI/CD pipeline (run tests, build, deploy)